wfgemyd/Clojure_airlines/README.md

 lein deps :tree
 ```

-4. Make sure that you have Java Installed for Incanter graphs to open.
+4. Make sure that you have Java Installed for Incanter graphs to display correctly.

 5. Ensure that the dataset "Flights_ICA1.csv" file is in the "src/data/airlines" directory.
 Alternatively, you can use your own dataset.
 Ensure it's in CSV format and contains necessary flight data fields.

 6. Input the departure city, destination city and vector with information about people in your group into the **main-check-broker** function.
-The vector should contain the name of the person and year of birth.
+Each person's information should be inside of a separate vector, which should contain the name of the person and year of birth.
 Alternatively, you can use the broker_team_2.csv file to test the function.

 7. Run the program using Clojure REPL.

 8. If you want the program to give an output, uncomment the print lines of the **main-check-broker** and **get-stats-return-budget** functions.

 ## Example